2013 Missouri State Bears football team

-The 2013 Missouri State Bears football team represented Missouri State University in the 2013 NCAA Division I FCS football season.
-They were led by eighth-year head coach Terry Allen and played their home games at the Plaster Sports Complex.
-They were a member of the Missouri Valley Football Conference.
-They finished the season 5–7, 5–3 in MVFC play to finish in a four way tie for second place.
+The 2013 Missouri State Bears football team represented Missouri State University as a member of the Missouri Valley Football Conference (MVFC) during the 2013 NCAA Division I FCS football season.
+Led by eighth-year head coach Terry Allen, the Bears compiled an overall record of 5–7 with a mark of 5–3 in conference play, placing in a four-way tie for second in the MVFC.
+Missouri State played home games at Plaster Sports Complex in Springfield, Missouri.